-No matter their format or discipline, Honors classes all involve close engagement between instructor and students, active student involvement in the learning process, and the development of advanced skills in: written and oral communication; critical, creative, and independent thinking; and leadership.
+No matter their format or discipline, Honors classes all involve close engagement between instructor and students.
+Honors students are actively involved in the learning process as they develop advanced communication, leadership, and thinking skills.

 While our academic program is designed to emphasize our first-year focus on wellness and writing, each semester we offer a variety of classes that are unique to Honors along with Honors sections of existing university courses.
 Students can also convert a non-Honors section to an Honors course through a contractual arrangement with the instructor, or design an independent study!
-(To learn more about how to arrange these classes, see our Guidelines & Policies.)
 We have courses for everyone—engineers, artists and students of humanities and social sciences.

 In Advanced Creative Writing, an intensive survey of the architecture and techniques of good storytelling, students will write multiple stories, all of which will be workshopped by the instructor and the students, developing their editorial skills alongside their abilities as authors.